Fully discrete error analysis of finite element discretizations of time-dependent Stokes equations in a stream-function formulation: Introduction

 For velocities $\u$ satisfying the form \eqref{eq:u_psi_relationship}, it clearly holds $\div\u=0$, and taking formally the negative scalar curl of the equation \eqref{eq:transient:Stokes}, we find that the scalar function $\psi$ satisfies the following fourth order equation with $f = -\curl(\g)$

 where $\psi_0$ is the solution to

 For simply connected $\Omega$, the equations \eqref{eq:transient:Stokes} and \eqref{eq:transient:Fourth} are equivalent, for a proof, we refer to \cite{GuermondJL_QuartapelleL_1994}.
-Although the stationary problem is well investigated, (cf. Parts 4 and 5 in \cite{GunzburgerM_2012}), it seems there is no clean theory of fully discrete finite element error estimates for Galerkin methods for the time dependent problem.
-For example, a relatively recent paper \cite{AdakD_MoraD_NatarajanS_SilgadoA_2021} treated backward Euler for virtual elements and derived some fully discrete error estimates in $L^\infty(H^1)$ norm.
-However, in order to achieve these estimates, the authors rely on regularity in time for spacial error estimates and had to impose overly strict assumptions on $\partial_{tt} \psi$ and $\g \in L^\infty(I;H^{r-1}(\Om)^2)$ for some $r>\frac12$.
+Although the stationary problem is well investigated, (cf. Parts 4 and 5 in \cite{GunzburgerM_2012}), it seems there is no clean theory of fully discrete finite element error estimates for Galerkin methods for the time-dependent problem.
+For example, a relatively recent paper \cite{AdakD_MoraD_NatarajanS_SilgadoA_2021} treated backward Euler for virtual elements and derived some fully discrete error estimates in the $L^\infty(H^1)$-norm.
+However, in order to achieve these estimates, the authors rely on regularity in time for spatial error estimates and had to impose overly strict assumptions on $\partial_{tt} \psi$ and $\g \in L^\infty(I;H^{r-1}(\Om)^2)$ for some $r>\frac12$.
+Another recent paper \cite{KimQuasiGeostrophic2025} discusses discretization of a similar equation with $C^1$ conforming elements in space and backward Euler in time.

-In this paper, we take a first step in the direction of developing an elegant theory for the fully discrete error estimates similarly to the one for the second order parabolic problems \cite{LeykekhmanD_VexlerB_2016a, LeykekhmanD_VexlerB_2017a}.
-We establish a best approximation type error estimate for discontinuous Galerkin discretizations in time of arbitrary degree and finite element discretization in space (that include conformal $C^1$ elements as well as $C^0$ interior penalty methods), namely
+In this paper, we take a first step in the direction of developing an elegant theory for the fully discrete error estimates. \revB{The numerical analysis for discontinuous Galerkin discretizations in time for parabolic problems goes back to \cite{jamet_galerkin_type_1978,ErikssonJohnsonThomee:1985}, see also \cite{LarssoThomeeWahlbin:1998}.
+Based on the ideas of (fully) discrete maximal parabolic regularity for this class of methods, see, \cite{LeykekhmanD_VexlerB_2017a,LeykekhmanVexler:2018SINUM}, best-approximation-type error estimates in various norms were developed for linear parabolic \cite{LeykekhmanD_VexlerB_2016a,LeykekhmanVexler:2017SINUM_Gradient}, transient Stokes \cite{Behringer_Leykekhman_Vexler_2022,LeykekhmanVexler:2024Calcolo}, and Navier-Stokes equations \cite{VexlerWagner:2024M2AN}.} We establish a best-approximation-type error estimate for discontinuous Galerkin discretizations in time of arbitrary degree and finite element discretization in space (that include conformal $C^1$ elements as well as $C^0$ interior penalty methods) of \eqref{eq:transient:Fourth}, namely

-where $\psi_{kh}$ is the fully discrete Galerkin solution for \eqref{eq:transient:Fourth}, $R_h$ is the Galerkin projection of the stationary biharmonic problem and $\pi_k$ is a certain time projection, and $\chi$ is an arbitrary element from the finite dimensional space.
-Under low regularity assumptions, i.e. $f \in L^2(I;H^{-1}(\Om))$ and $\psi_0 \in H^2_0(\Om)$, using the approximation properties of the above mentioned projections, we can establish the following optimal convergence result
+where $\psi_{kh}$ is the fully discrete Galerkin solution for \eqref{eq:transient:Fourth}, $R_h$ is the Galerkin projection of the stationary biharmonic problem, $\pi_k$ is a certain time projection, and $\chi$ is an arbitrary element from the finite dimensional space.
+Under low regularity assumptions, i.e., $f \in L^2(I;H^{-1}(\Om))$ and $\psi_0 \in H^2_0(\Om)$, using the approximation properties of the above-mentioned projections, we can establish the following optimal convergence result